Issuing Assets

 More importantly though, it requires a lot of effort to undo once it has been set.
 This is

-because if AUTHORIZATION REVOCABLE or AUTHORIZATION REQUIRED is disabled on an asset, it has
+is disabled on an asset, it has

 no effect on existing user accounts.
 In order to be able to send your asset to existing accounts